spilgames/job-runner/docs/apps/job_runner/rest.rst

 ~~~~~~~~~~~~~

 ``GET /api/v1/job_template/``
     Returns a list of available job-templates.
+The following filters are
+    allowed:

+    title
+        The exact title of the job-template.

 ``GET /api/v1/job_template/{JOB_TEMPLATE_ID}/``
     Returns the details of a specific job-template id.